aslicoskun/pyCharm-graphicization-project/README.md

-# pyCharm-graphicization-project
+wit# pyCharm-graphicization-project

 We scraping websites of TV programs rating and  convert to 2D graphics

 website: http://www.ranini.tv/reyting